artefactual-labs/decision-spoa/README.md

 | `cidr` | list of CIDR strings | IPv4/IPv6 ranges checked against the client IP after trusted-proxy stripping. |

 Values placed under `return` are merged into the output in declaration order.
 Regular rules use “first writer wins”: once a variable is set by a matching rule it stays locked for the remainder of the evaluation.
 The fallback rule runs last with a “fill in the blanks” strategy, only populating keys that were never set earlier.

+**Reason string.** The special `reason` key controls the human-readable explanation returned to HAProxy and exported in the `decision_policy_decisions_total{reason=...}` metric.
+The first matching rule that sets `reason` keeps it locked; fallback only assigns a reason when none was provided earlier.
+If you omit the key entirely, the agent emits `"default-policy"` as the final reason.

 ### Defaults precedence